hjoukl/cpycourse/docs/training/tutorial/tutorial.md

 In that sense, it can also be viewed as a choice construct.
-Superficially it looks similar to switch-case constructs in other languages, and it can also be used to implement the simpler `if-elif-else` logic:
+Superficially it looks similar to switch-case constructs in other languages, and it can also be used to implement simple `if-elif-else` logic:

 ``` python
 >>> a = 4